 - Crack Growth Rate Analysis

 Defects often occur in welded, cast and forged parts.
 Parts with complex geometries often include crack starters such as metallurgical notch effects.
-We provide nondestructive testing (NDT) to determine quality and serviceability.
+We provide Certified Weld Inspections (CWI) and Nondestructive Testing (NDT) to determine quality and serviceability.
 The various types of NDT include:

 Ultrasonic Testing (UT)

 This method uses a transducer to introduce high frequency sound waves into a material to detect imperfections.
 In the pulse echo technique, reflections (echoes) from internal imperfections or geometrical surfaces are returned to a receiver, providing images of a defect.

 This method induces a magnetic field in a ferromagnetic material and then iron particles are applied to the surface of the test piece.
 When a surface or subsurface discontinuity interrupts the induced magnetic field, a leakage field forms above the discontinuity.
 Iron particles will form an outline of the leakage field revealing its location, size and shape.

 Using this method, electrical currents (Eddy Currents) are generated in a conductive material by a changing magnetic field.
 Relevant indications are noted when the flow of eddy currents is interrupted by a defect.